hamidreza-ghader/MBT/README.md

 * `--input-files-prefix`

 Specifies the shared prefix of the names of source, target and alignment files.
 This means that these three input files should have shared prefix in their names.
-For examples
+For example
 `aligned.chinese`, `aligned.english` and `aligned.grow-diag-final`.

 * `--f`